Multiple intelligences are rarely if ever, talked about in leadership circles.

-Cindy Wigglesworth, in her book SQ 21, outlines from her research 21 key elements to Spiritual Intelligence (SQ); which she emphatically differentiates from religious and religious beliefs.
+Cindy Wigglesworth, in her book SQ 21, outlines from her research 21 key elements of Spiritual Intelligence (SQ), which she emphatically differentiates from religious and religious beliefs.
 She believes that SQ is developed over time, with significant practice.

-SQ is defined as: “The ability to behave with wisdom and compassion, while maintaining inner and outer peace, regardless of the situation.”
-Wisdom and compassion being the pillars of SQ.
+SQ is defined as: “The ability to behave with wisdom and compassion while maintaining inner and outer peace, regardless of the situation.”
+Wisdom and compassion are the pillars of SQ.

-In The Servant As Leader, Robert Greenleaf lists twelve characteristics of Servant Leadership that practitioners need to exhibit in order to be classified as a servant leader.
-Two of Greenleaf’s characteristics – Awareness and self-awareness are directly related to the above four intelligences.
+In The Servant As Leader, Robert Greenleaf lists twelve characteristics of Servant Leadership that practitioners need to exhibit in order to be classified as a servant leaders.
+Two of Greenleaf’s characteristics – Awareness and self-awareness are directly related to the above four bits of intelligence.

 It requires reflection on personal behaviors, interactions with others, and our overall decision-making posture in leadership.
 Further, it refers to the moral and ethical value system we use as the foundation of our leadership practices.

 Awareness refers to our surroundings with whom we interact and build relationships in our leadership positions.
-Awareness also refers to a leaders abilities to consider the points-of-view or behaviors of others in an attempt to logically learn the inner-self of their behaviors.
+Awareness also refers to a leader’s ability to consider the points of view or behaviors of others in an attempt to logically learn the inner self of their behaviors.

-The following briefly lists some of the salient points of each of these four leadership intelligences:
+The following briefly lists some of the salient points of each of this four leadership intelligences: